Lerne wann du "nicht" und wann du "kein" verwendest.

 2. „Nicht“ negates adjectives, verbs, definite articles, or entire sentences.

-Kasus (Case)Nominativ (Nominative)Akkusativ (Accusative)Dativ (Dative)
+Kasus (Cases)Nominativ (Nominative)Akkusativ (Accusative)Dativ (Dative)

-mit "nicht" (with "not")Maskulin (Masculine)kein Mann (no man)
+mit "nicht" (with "nicht" / with "not")Maskulin (Masculine)kein Mann (no man)

 Das ist kein Mann.
 (That is not a man.)